louisgt/SodaPop/README.md

 Download and install [Cygwin](https://www.cygwin.com/) on your computer.
 This will allow you to build SodaPop from source and use it as you would on a Unix system.

+## Contributing

+SodaPop is a work in progress meant to be useful to the scientific community.
+If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact Adrian Serohijos at adrian.serohijos@umontreal.ca.

 ## License

 Copyright (C) 2017 Louis Gauthier